cergyqiuqiu/cergyqiuqiu/README.md

 - 👋 Hi, I’m @cergyqiuqiu
-- 👀 I’m interested in big data, automotive engineering, control theory, etc
+- 👀 I’m interested in big data, engines, vehicles, control theory, etc
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on the digitalisation in the domain of automotive engineering.
 - 📫 How to reach me name@school: name = hao.wang2 while scholl = tbs-education.org